ikids-research/iKidsNewbornCognitiveVisualizer/README.md

 3. (optional) Install PyCharm Community Edition from https://www.jetbrains.com/pycharm/download/
 4. Download this repo as zip (https://github.com/kevroy314/iKidsNewbornCognitiveVisualizer/archive/master.zip) and unzip in a known location or call git clone

+# Script Files

+* **Main.py** - Performs the primary visualization on a specific file.
+* **BatchVisualize.py** - Calls Main.py on all files in a specified folder.
+* **BatchProcessFolder.py** - Parses a folder of Unity log files and produces an output CSV.
+* **VideoLogger.py** - Allows for the manual labeling of a video.

+# Usage

+Verious processes/functions can be run conveniently by running the various .bat Batch Files.
+Otherwise, scripts can be run using the 'python' command from the command line.
+Most scripts also have argparse command-line arguments to modify its function.
+These will appear automatically when the function is called with only the -h argument.